merkdirwas1/Studienprojekt-TE-3/README.md

 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/Top%20100.png)

-The top 100 shows that the claritylab_utcd_out-of-domain dataset is in the top 100 for over 0.69% of all target tasks.
-All four plots show that only a few tasks could be good intermediate tasks for the top k.
-This could be a characteristic of these intermediate tasks or a weakness of the LogMe-ESM method.
+The top 100 shows that the claritylab_utcd_out-of-domain dataset is in the top 100 for over 0.69% of all target tasks, indicating its significant presence in the dataset.
+As illustrated by all four plots, only a limited number of tasks could be considered suitable intermediate tasks for the top k.
+This observation may be indicative of a inherent characteristic of these intermediate tasks, or alternatively, it could be perceived as a deficiency within the LogMe-ESM method.

 The distribution of the sizes can be seen in the table: